everest-engineering/lhotse/doc/training-ideas.md

 There is no limit on the number of photos a registered user can vote for within a competition.
 Track the votes received, rejecting when a user has reached their voting quota.
 Prevent someone from voting for their own work.

+## Adjustable competition deadlines (easy)

+There are many cases where an admin might want to change the submission opening and closing times, and the voting ending deadline.

 ## Introduce (optional) moderator approval of submissions (moderate)

 Not all holiday snaps are equal and deserving of attention.